Re-Blogged from psychcentral.com (blog)

 The Helper Therapy Principle and How it Works

 The helper therapy principle, embodied by AA/NA, holds that when a person helps another person suffering from a similar condition, they also help themselves.
 How?
 In large part, by minimizing selfishness and entitlement and restoring the capacity for empathy that was overtaken by addiction.
-Beyond making the addict feel good, helping others combats egocentrism and self-absorption, which are common perpetuators of addiction.
+Beyond making the addict feel good, helping others combats egocentrism and self-absorption, which are common perpetuators of addiction.“Being interested in others keeps you more connected to your program and pulls you out of the vicious cycle of extreme self-preoccupation that is a posited root of addiction,” says Dr. Pagano.

 Service also guards against isolation, providing the addict with a broader sense of purpose and belonging.
 Fellowship with other addicts, both veterans and those new to recovery, reminds the recovering addict how far they’ve come (and how easy it is to fall back into old patterns).
 These bonds create a certain sense of responsibility to stay sober as a role model to others.